 CHARLES ANTHONY WHEELER

 Charles Anthony Wheeler was born in Andover in 1805.
-In 1830 he had taken over the Chemist business of E Greaves in the High Street of what would become known as Old Swindon.
-He married Mary Jane Jefferies, of Draycott Foliatt, in 1835.
+In 1829 he took over the Chemist business of E Greaves in the High Street of what would become known as Old Swindon.
+He married Mary Jane Jefferies, of Draycott Foliatt in 1835.
 Mary was a relative of the famous author Richard Jefferies.